Last Updated on February 20, 2023 by Mike Bush

 How to Get Foreign Friends into your circle

-Individuals must be Facebook users and give their consent before being added to your friend list.
+Individuals must be Facebook users and consent before being added to your friend list.
 To friend-invite someone on Facebook:

 Look for the person you want to get to know.